Debadrito24/SUV-sale-Logistic-Regressio/README.md

 # SUV-sale-Logistic-Regression
-Logistic Regression on Suv Sales
-Simple Logistic Model to predict the outcome if the person has purchased the SUV or not on th basis of dependent variables Gender,	Age and EstimatedSalary
+Simple Logistic Model to predict the outcome if the person has purchased the SUV or not(0,1) binary outcome on the basis of dependent variables Gender,	Age and EstimatedSalary.